Battle of Mello: Battle of Meaux

 The second engagement of the battle was fought simultaneously in the town of Meaux, where the garrison of the castle of Marché was preparing for an assault.
 Realising that the peasant army was not prepared for a conventional battle in the streets of the town, the two dozen soldiers in the keep sallied out on horseback.
 The peasant army had been feasting with the sympathetic townsfolk the night before, and were still hazy from their excesses when the cavalry hit their packed ranks.
 The Parisian forces fought hardest before breaking, but within minutes the entire army was nothing but a panicked rabble blocking every street away from the castle.
 They were joined by the town's populace, who also feared vengeance for their support of the peasants, and the cavalry simply hacked their way through the masses, killing dozens if not hundreds of people for the loss of just one of their own.
 When the peasants had been driven out the entire town was razed to the ground as punishment for disloyalty.

 Aftermath

 Refugees from the Jacquerie army and Meaux spread out across the countryside where they were exterminated along with thousands of other peasants, many innocent of any involvement in the rebellion, by the vengeful nobles and their mercenary allies.
-Villages were burnt, crops destroyed and families executed, reducing a valuable farming area into a wasteland as revenge for the peasant's attempt to reverse the social order.
+Villages were burnt, crops destroyed and families executed, reducing a valuable farming area into a wasteland as revenge.
 The Beauvais and many unaffected surrounding areas were thus blighted for decades to come.
 The Paris Jacquerie collapsed without the support of the food producing peasants in the countryside, and the entire area was within noble control again by the end of the year.